alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

     > **Note:** Add it to the path environment variable, if needed.

-- Access to the Internet to download the third party dependencies, specifically: TensorFlow Lite Micro, Arm Ethos-U55 NPU driver and CMSIS.
+- Access to the Internet to download the third party dependencies, specifically: TensorFlow Lite Micro, Arm® Ethos™-U55 NPU driver and CMSIS.
 Instructions for downloading these are listed under [preparing build environment](#preparing-build-environment).

 ## Build options

-The project build system allows user to specify custom NN model (in `.tflite` format) or images and compile application binary from sources.
+The project build system allows user to specify custom neural network models (in `.tflite` format) for each use case along with the network inputs.
+It also builds TensorFlow Lite for Microcontrollers library, Arm® Ethos™-U55 driver library, and CMSIS-DSP library from sources.

-The build system uses pre-built TensorFlow Lite for Microcontrollers library and Arm® Ethos™-U55 driver libraries from the delivery package.

 The build script is parameterized to support different options.
-Default values for build parameters will build the executable compatible with the Ethos-U55 NPU Fast Model.
+Default values for build parameters will build the applications for all use cases for Arm® Corstone™-300 design that can execute on an MPS3 FPGA or the FVP.

 The build parameters are:

 - `TARGET_PLATFORM`: Target platform to execute application:
-  - `mps3`
+  - `mps3` (default)
   - `native`
   - `simple_platform`